Losing candidate in Indonesian presidential election demands re-vote, alleging fraud - ExBulletin

 Widodo has been criticized for supporting Subianto.
 The outgoing president distanced himself from his own party, PDIP, and took a series of steps seen as strengthening Subiantos' campaign.
 Indonesian presidents are expected to remain neutral in elections to replace them.

 Significant government welfare was disbursed in the middle of the campaign, far more than the amounts spent during the COVID-19 pandemic.
-Widodo distributed funds in person in a number of provinces, in a move that has drawn particularly close scrutiny.
+Widodo distributed funds in person in a number of provinces, drawing particular scrutiny.

 |